Rollcage Stage II

-Rollcage Stage II is a racing video game developed by Attention to Detail for PlayStation and Microsoft Windows.
-It is the sequel to Rollcage.
-On top of the basic racing concept, the cars can be equipped with weapons, which are picked up on the track as bonuses, which can be used against competing cars.
-The automobiles themselves, once again, have wheels that are larger than the body of the car thus creating a car that has no up or down and therefore can be flipped yet continue to drive.
+Rollcage Stage II, also released as Death Track Racing, is a 2000 racing video game developed by Attention to Detail and published by Sony Computer Entertainment for the PlayStation and Microsoft Windows.
+It is the sequel to Rollcage; unlike its predecessor, Psygnosis did not publish the game anywhere, In addition to basic racing, the game also utilizes combat elements.
+The game's playable vehicles are equipped with weapons, which are collected along the track as bonus items and can be used against competing cars.
+The vehicles themselves have wheels that are larger than their bodies, allowing them to still be rendered drivable while flipped upside down.

+Development

+The game was originally intended to be released in the U.S. in early March 2000, but was delayed by over seven months.

 For the North American Windows release, game publisher Take-Two Interactive repackaged the original European/Australasian version as Death Track Racing.

+Graphics capabilities

 Rollcage Stage II was also among the first titles to feature hardware-accelerated bump mapping upon its release in March 2000, in the form of EMBM (Environment Mapped Bump Mapping).
 RSII was designed to be best experienced at the time on Matrox Millennium G400 graphics cards, released in mid-1999, which had exclusive support for EMBM until the ATI Radeon was released in late 2000.
 Matrox's bump mapping technology was much hyped by industry press outlets at the time, with Matrox demoing Rollcage Stage II as a cutting-edge showcase for their cards, as well as dedicating a page on their website to the game.

+Soundtrack

+The game featured a licensed soundtrack that included various electronic music artists.
+An official soundtrack album was released on CD and vinyl by Moving Shadow in March 2000.

 Reception

 Rollcage Stage II received "favourable" reviews, while Death Track Racing received "average" reviews, according to the review aggregation website Metacritic.
 Daniel Erickson of NextGen said of the former's European version, just over six months before its U.S. release date, "A wonderful surprise, Rollcage Stage II is everything Wipeout 3 should've been but wasn't."
-Electronic Gaming Monthly, Official U.S. PlayStation Magazine, and Game Informer also gave the same European version average to positive reviews, also over six months before its U.S. release date.
+Electronic Gaming Monthly, The Electric Playground, Official U.S. PlayStation Magazine, and Game Informer also gave the same European version average to positive reviews, also over six or seven months before its U.S. release date.
+GamePro said of the European PlayStation import while it was still in development, "Be warned: This game is tough to tame, even if you have the steady hand/eye coordination of an expert racer.
+Nevertheless, no other PlayStation racer can deliver the stomach-churning chaos of Rollcage Stage II.
+If your constitution and nerves can stand it, it's an enjoyably wild ride."